 Tethered horses cannot safely enjoy the natural company and interaction with other horses that they need, especially regarding physical interactions such as mutual grooming.

-There are obvious dangers of injury involved with attaching a chain or rope to a horse and leaving it constrained.
+There are obvious health and welfare issues around tethering horses.
+Including dangers of injury involved with attaching a chain or rope to a horse and leaving it constrained.
 For example, the horse is at risk of injury from entanglement.
 Long term grazing the same ground repeatedly can lead to a dangerously high worm burden.
-Attacks on tethered horses by dogs and people are also, sadly, becoming common.